steadylearner/blog/posts/Docker/How to use Docker commands.md

 It will show the version of your Yarn.

-Then, use these commands to use Node project.
+Next, use these commands to use Node project:

 ```console
 $cd /home